 Bob is just a regular guy who wants to lose some weight and put on muscle.
 He’s following a flexible dieting plan put together by his online personal trainer.
 Bob goes to the diner and orders a big, juicy cheeseburger.
 The cheeseburger looks like this:

-He opens up MyFitnessPal, the most popular food logging app, on his iPhone to log the burger.
+He opens up Cronometer, a food logging app, on his iPhone to log the burger.
 Bob searches for “cheeseburger” and here’s the first thing that comes up:

-Not only is this the very first item that shows up when Bob searches for “cheeseburger”, it also has the trusty MyFitnessPal “verified” label on it, so Bob is confident in his choice and adds it to his food journal.
+Not only is this the very first item that shows up when Bob searches for “cheeseburger”, so Bob is confident in his choice and adds it to his food journal.

 The big problem here?

 The cheeseburger that Bob logged as 370 calories is actually more likely to be in the realm of 800-1200 calories.

 Which means that Bob actually ate 500-900 additional calories that are unaccounted for in his food journal.

 Now let’s say Bob’s calorie target is around 2000 calories per day.
 Due to inaccurate food logging, even though Bob thinks he’s eating 2000 calories, he’s actually regularly consuming nearly 3000 calories per day.
 Instead of losing weight, he’ll actually be gaining weight because he’s eating more than he should be.